Appendix: Implementing the Solution Group Algorithm

-As described in the previous section, the only way to represent the semantics of collective, distributive and cumulative readings of a sentence like:
+As described in the section describing Solution Groups, we saw that the only way to represent the semantics of collective, distributive and cumulative readings of a sentence like:

 students lifted a table